qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

   - Mutable borrow exclusiveness prevents iterator invalidation.
   - Explicit `.clone()` avoids accidentally copying container like in C++.

 [^about_heisenbug]: The Heisenbugs may only trigger in relase build, not in debug build, not when sanitizers are on, not when logging is on, not when debugger is on.
 Because optimization, sanitizer, debugger and logging can change timing and memory layout, which can make memory safety or thread safety bug no longer trigger.
 Debugging a Heisenbug in large codebase may take weeks even months.
+Note that not all memory/thread safety bugs are Heisenbugs.
+Many are still easy to trigger.

 ## Considering reference shape